flybywiresim/docs/docs/fbw-a32nx/feature-guides/nw-tiller.md

 The tiller has push button which allows to disconnect any rudder orders from the nose wheel.

 The ground crew can deactivate the steering system by using a switch in the electrical towing box for towing.
-The upper ECAM then shows a MEMO on the upper ECAM "N/W STEER DISC" (in green while engines are off, in amber when at least one engine is running).
+The upper ECAM then shows a MEMO "N/W STEER DISC" (in green while engines are off, in amber when at least one engine is running).

 !!! warning "Microsoft Flight Simulator sometimes has an invisible towing tug attached to the aircraft.
 The ECAM MEMO helps you recognize this."